 Value Description

-off This I/O does not have an input delay
+off This I/O does not have an input delay.

-0 Sets the input delay to 0
+0 Sets the input delay to 0.

-1 Sets the input delay to 1
+1 Sets the input delay to 1.

-2 Sets the input delay to 2
+2 Sets the input delay to 2.

-63 Sets the input delay to 63
+63 Sets the input delay to 63.

--odt_static value
+-odt_static Value

 On-die termination (ODT) is the technology where the termination resistor for impedance matching in transmission lines is located inside a semiconductor chip instead of on a printed circuit board.
-Possible value are listed in the table below.
+The following table lists the possible values.